dragonfayre/Normo_Unsecure_PWA/README.md

    - Security or privacy issues that cannot be mitigated by technical engineering solutions
    - Security issues that must be tested in the production environment
 3. Identify all security or privacy vulnerabilities you discovered and provide an impact assessment of each.
-4. Provide recommendations for "The Unsecure PWA Company's" security and privacy by design approach going forward.
+4. Provide recommendations for "Normo Unsecure PWA Company's" security and privacy by design approach going forward.
 5. Design and develop implementations using HTML/CSS/JS/SQL/JSON/Python code and/or web content changes as required to patch each vulnerability you discover.

 ---